-Copyediting is a separate step—one of those that you may consider hiring editor to produce after a Substantive Edit.
+Copyediting is a separate step—one of those that you may consider hiring an editor to do after a Substantive Edit.
 It is a cleanup edit to prepare for submission with queries or publication.
-It focuses on line-edits, consistency or correctness of spelling and usage, checks cross-references, or enforces parallelism in running text.
-Each level of copyediting adds specificity to the edit.
+It focuses on line-edits, consistency or correctness of spelling and usage, checks cross-references, enforces parallelism in running text, etc. Each level of copyediting adds specificity to the edit.

 Light Copyediting (baseline editing): Content has met the substantive requirements for characterization, point of view consistency, setting development, plot organization, sub-plot resolution, tension, pacing, transitions from scene to scene and chapter to chapter, and so forth.
 Now your manuscript needs attention and correction for basic English punctuation, grammar, spelling, and tense, as well as typographical errors.
 This is light copyediting in a nutshell:

 Corrects faulty spelling, grammar such as split infinitives and punctuation

 Corrects typos, misnumbering, mislabeling